zilliztech/zdoc/docs/tutorials/pipelines/run-pipelines/run-ingestion-pipelines.md

 <Admonition type="info" icon="📘" title="Notes">

-The `doc_name` field in the output  will play a crucial role.
-If identical documents are assigned different `doc_name` values, they will be ingested as separate entities.
-This means the same content could be stored twice in the database.
+<p>The <code>doc_name</code> field in the output  will play a crucial role.
+If identical documents are assigned different <code>doc_name</code> values, they will be ingested as separate entities.
+This means the same content could be stored twice in the database.</p>

 </Admonition>